-As artists who work in opera, we are telling stories that reflect and shape our place in the world.
-In doing so, we have a responsibility to recognize the history of this land, and to explore and challenge our relationship to that history.
+As artists, it is our responsibility to recognize the history of this land, and to explore and challenge our relationship to that history.

-Toronto is now an international hub, with many diverse people who call this place home.
-As a national company we extend our gratitude to the First Nations, Inuit, and Métis people across Turtle Island, and commit to engaging in respectful co-existence on this land.
+As a national company, we extend our gratitude to the First Nations, Inuit, and Métis people across Turtle Island.
+In consideration of our international impact, we commit to demonstrating leadership through bravery, humility, and self-awareness in ongoing dialogue and respectful co-existence on this land.

 There cannot be reconciliation before there is truth.
-The Canadian Opera Company, through land acknowledgement and ongoing projects, commits to upholding the values and voices of the Indigenous people of Turtle Island.
-We recognize the historical and continued oppression of lands and cultures, and we witness the ongoing confirmation of mass and unmarked graves of Indigenous children at the sites of Residential Schools across Canada.
+We recognize the historical and continued oppression of lands and cultures.
+We witness the ongoing confirmation of mass and unmarked graves of Indigenous children at the sites of Residential Schools across Canada.
+We acknowledge the national crisis of Missing and Murdered Indigenous Women, Two-Spirit, and Girls.
+We commit to doing our part to protect the land and to uphold the values and voices of the Indigenous people of Turtle Island.

 We respect the strength of Indigenous Nations in Canada.
 We commit to listening to Indigenous voices and to focus on learning and healing together through music and stories.
 We believe in the power of the arts to move us forward in a good way.